 Most recently, Classic Empire won the 2017 Arkansas Derby after scoring in the 2016 Breeders’ Cup Juvenile.
 He was then listed as the favorite in the 2017 Kentucky Derby but fell to fourth in a race eventually won by second choice Always Dreaming.

 Althea set the fastest winning time over the distance of the Arkansas Derby in 1984 with a pace of 1:46.80.
 Only two horses have breached the 1:48.00 barrier.
 That includes Olympio in 1991 and Demons Begone, who each hit a tie of 1:47.60.
 Silver ending, Rockamundo and Cocnern each posted times of 1:48.00 flat in 1990, 1993 and 1994 respectively.

-To date, the winningest trainer is Todd Pletcher and Steve Asmussen, who both have 5 wins on their resume.
+To date, the winningest trainer is Todd Pletcher, who has 5 wins on his resume.
 Retired jockey Pat Day is the leading jockey with three wins in 1986, 1987 and 1997.
 Lolbolly Stable has won three total Arkansas Derby’s to lead all ownership groups in Arkansas Derby history.

 Key Arkansas Derby Historical Facts

 - Classic Empire won the 2017 Arkansas Derby and went on to be favored in the Kentucky Derby at 4/1 before finishing fourth behind Always Dreaming.
 He would also finish second in the Preakness Stakes.

 - Creator won the 2016 Arkansas Derby but then went on to finish a dismal thirteenth in the Kentucky Derby.
 He rebounded well in winning the Belmont Stakes, thanks in large part to the absences of Exaggerator and Nyquist.